 JR-sen go riyou okyakusama wa o norikaedesu

-Translation: Dear customers using the JR line, please make the transfer here.
+Translation: Dear customers using the JR line, please transfer here.

-These ads always mention the available lines and are often repeated in English for greater accessibility.
+These announcements always mention the available lines and are often repeated in English for greater accessibility.

 Safety First

 The Japanese prioritize safety, and this is reflected in the announcements.
-They not only warn about precautions when boarding and disembarking but also reinforce the importance of respecting the boundaries on the platforms.
+They not only alert about precautions when boarding and disembarking but also reinforce the importance of respecting the limits on platforms.

 お出口は右側です